-This almond flour cranberry cake is gluten-free and low carb.
-It’s very tasty, moist and fluffy, and healthy enough to serve for breakfast!
+This almond flour cranberry cake is gluten-free and keto.
+It’s very tasty, moist and fluffy, and perfect for breakfast!

 You know it’s November when my family starts eating almond flour cranberry cake for breakfast. 🙂 And also when pumpkin appears on the dinner table almost every night!